jlbradley1844/jlbradley1844.github.io/_posts/2017-05-19-the-real-reason-creeds-and-politics-don't-mix.md

 political party (or cause of any sort), one is much loath to admit to either oneself or others that things have gone badly off track.

-Unfortunately, the mistake of alignment seems to appears to have happened for many of the other creeds in the world.
+Unfortunately, partisan alignment seems to appears to have happened for many of the other creeds in the world.
 It seems that every authoritarian movement has their own favored creed that stands to gain from association with the political movement.
 Sadly, many